Chiari Malformation Type I in Children

 when a part of the spinal cord and backbone (spine) develop outside the body.
 A

-common problem with Type II CM is too much fluid on the brain (hydrocephalus).
-The
+common problem with Type II CM is too much cerebrospinal fluid within the cavities

-extra fluid causes the pressure in the brain to increase and the skull bones to
+causes the pressure in the brain to increase and the skull bones to expand beyond

 -